-Starting a new Food Business
+Starting a new business

 Before you begin trading you need to ensure have essential safety and hygiene measures in place.

-We suggest staff who prepare open foods and/or have a supervisory role attend the Chartered Institute of Environmental Health (CIEH) Level 2 Award in Food Safety in Catering within 3 months of starting work.
+We strongly recommend staff who prepare open foods and/or have a supervisory role attend a Level 2 Award in Food Safety in Catering within 3 months of starting work to demonstrate they have been adequately trained.
 This should be refreshed every 3 years.
-See Training Courses offered by South Bucks District Council.
+For details of courses follow this link: Food Safety Training Courses

 This is a document showing how the food you make is safe to eat.
-The Food Standards Agency have produced the 'Safer Food Better Business' (SFBB) pack to help small food businesses comply with this requirement.
+The Food Standards Agency have produced the Safer Food Better Business (SFBB) pack to help small food businesses comply with this requirement.

-SFBB is not suitable for all types of food businesses such as butchers serving both ready-to-eat and raw food and does not cover processes such as vacuum-packing, jarring foods, sous-vide cooking or preparation of raw dishes e.g. sushi.
+SFBB is not suitable for all types of food businesses, such as butchers serving both ready-to-eat and raw food, and does not cover processes such as, vacuum-packing, jarring foods, sous-vide cooking or preparation of raw dishes e.g. sushi.
 In these cases a more detailed food safety management system based on HACCP principles is required.
-See our factsheet [304kb] for further guidance.
-For small food manufacturers there is the MyHACCP online tool created by the Food Standards Agency.
+For further information see ourfactsheet.

 Layout, Design, Construction and size;

 Make sure the premises permit good hygiene practice and permit easy cleaning, and protect against risk of contamination.

 Floors, Walls, Ceilings and Work surfaces

 Suitable materials for walls include; Washable painted plaster, Epoxy resin and similar coatings; Ceramic tiles; Stainless Steel sheeting, PVC and other proprietary sheeting.
 Wall surfaces must be smooth.

 Suitable materials for floors include; Flooring tiles (quarry, ceramic or vinyl), Washable safety flooring; Vinyl safety flooring; cast in situ resin.

 Suitable materials for work surfaces include; Melamine; Stainless steel, Ceramic, Granite, Food grade plastics.

 Suitable ceilings include; smooth washable painted plaster, direct fixed ceiling systems and suspended ceilings.

 Hand washing facilities and toilets;

 Hand wash basin preferably at the entrance to the kitchen and separate from the food/equipment sink, supplied hot and cold, hand drying facilities (preferably paper towels) and soap (preferably dispensed anti bacterial soap).

 Toilets must not lead directly into the kitchen.

-- Two sinks are preferable to allow washing and rinsing.
+Two sinks are preferable to allow washing and rinsing.

 Separate sinks for food and equipment must be provided if the volume of preparation in the kitchen demands it.